stackbit-projects/beige-strawberry-7aeec/_posts/2021-03-21-wolf_eats_wolf_tab.md

 date: '2021-03-21'
 thumb_img_alt: Tony Allen
 content_img_alt: Tony Allen
-excerpt: Unbelievable groove on this one.
-If you can get the cross-picking going
+excerpt: 'Unbelievable groove on this one.
+If you can get the cross-picking going '
 seo:
   title: Basic Rules For Walking In The Mountains
   description: >-